umarcor/osvb/doc/intro/frameworks.rst

 Custom types are also provided for allowing dynamic allocation of pointers (accesses).

 VUnit includes the core of OSVVM as a submodule.
-It also includes `JSON-for-VHDL <https://github.com/Paebbels/JSON-for-VHDL>`_, which allows passing arbitrarily complex generics to the testbenches, by providing them as encoded JSON strings.
+It also includes :ghrepo:`JSON-for-VHDL <Paebbels/JSON-for-VHDL>`, which allows passing arbitrarily complex generics to the testbenches, by providing them as encoded JSON strings.

 Using the OSVVM Libraries and UVVM with VUnit is possible but not straightforward.
 In VUnit, libraries and sources are declared in a Python script, using VUnit's API.